rhysv96/muval-laravel-test/README.md

 ### **5. Provide Deliverables**
 Prepare the following deliverables:
+1. **Download project**
+   Pull down the `main` branch and create an new branch called `test/<your-full-name>`
-1. **Issue Report (`report.md`)**
+2. **Issue Report (`report.md`)**
-   A detailed report of the issues you identified, why they are problematic, and how you fixed or would fix them.
-A breakdown of the changes you have made to meet the new API requirements.
+   Write a detailed report of the issues you identified, why they are problematic, and how you fixed or would fix them.
+Include a breakdown of the changes you have made to meet the new API requirements.
-2. **Refactored Codebase**
+3. **Refactored Codebase**
-   A Zip file containing your updated codebase.
+   Write comments next to the code you refactored to outline why you changed the code.
-3. **Tests**
+4. **Tests**
    Include unit or feature tests for code coverage in the Zip file.
-3. **Upload**
+5. **Upload**
-   Upload your Zip file to the TestDome question.
+   Push your changes to the repo and create a Pull Request.

 ## **What to Look For**